AlexanderJuestel/pyheatdemand/CONTRIBUTING.md

 ### Questions

-For questions about PyHD (e.g. its applications, functionality, and usage), please [search the existing issues for related questions](https://github.com/AlexanderJuestel/pyhheatdemand/issues).
+For questions about PyHeatDemand (e.g. its applications, functionality, and usage), please [search the existing issues for related questions](https://github.com/AlexanderJuestel/pyhheatdemand/issues).
 If your question has not already been asked, then [make a new issue](https://github.com/AlexanderJuestel/pyhheatdemand/issues/new/choose).